 Description The steady flow over a timestep corresponding to a volume.

 Туре NUMERIC

-Arguments
+Arguments Туре Meaning

 1 NUMERIC volume to be converted

 2 DATETIME timestep over which to convert

-Evaluation ds in the timestep of the datetime argument is determined. ument is divided by this number of seconds.
+Evaluation The number of seconds in the timestep of the datetime argument is determined.
+Then, the volume argument is divided by this number of seconds.

-Mathematical Expression $flow = \frac{volume}{\Delta t{(current\ timestep)}}$
+Mathematical Expression $f low = \frac{volume}{\Delta t{(current timestep)}}$

 Comments None